Best School Management Software South Africa 2026 [Full Comparison]

 Which school management software works offline during load-shedding?

 Only Fundisa offers full offline functionality.
-Teachers can capture marks and attendance offline, and data syncs automatically when connectivity returns.
-All other systems (MyEncore, d6 Connect, iSAMS, EduSystem, AdminOnline) require constant internet connectivity, making them unusable during load-shedding or connectivity issues.
+Educators can capture marks and attendance offline, and data syncs automatically when connectivity returns.
+All other systems in this comparison (competitors, iSAMS, EduSystem, AdminOnline, and typical mid-tier local platforms) require constant internet connectivity, making them unusable during load-shedding or connectivity issues.

 Which school management software integrates with WhatsApp?